 Once you have presented your application and it’s been accepted, depending on the Police Station, you will either be given your NIE there and then, or you may be asked to come back in a few days to collect it.
 The NIE is only valid when accompanied by an internationally recognised form of ID, such as a passport or national ID card.

-NOTE: If you are planning to take up residence in Spain, but want to start getting things organised first before registering as a resident (recommended).
-When you attend your NIE appointment, if the Police Officer queries why you need an NIE or asks if you are moving to Spain, make sure you give the specific reason, e.g. buying a house, rental contract etc. It is not uncommon for the handling officer to refuse to process the NIE application and insist that you apply for a residency certificate, if they think you are moving to Spain.
-Taking up Spanish Residency usually requires planning and in most cases isn’t something you should be railroaded into unprepared.
+NOTE: If you are planning to take up residence in Spain, it’s likely that you will need to get a few things organised first before you apply for you residency.
+When you attend your NIE appointment, if the Police Officer queries why you need an NIE or asks if you are moving to Spain, make sure you give the specific reason, e.g. buying a house, rental contract etc. The handling officer may refuse to process the NIE application stating that you need to apply for a residency certificate, if they think you are moving to Spain.
+Taking up Spanish Residency usually requires planning and in most cases isn’t something you should approach fully prepared.